Yayoi Kusama

-Biography
+Life and career

 Early life: 1929–1949

 Yayoi Kusama was born on 22 March 1929 in Matsumoto, Nagano.
 Born into a family of merchants who owned a plant nursery and seed farm, Kusama began drawing pictures of pumpkins in elementary school and created artwork she saw from hallucinations, works of which would later define her career.
 Her mother was not supportive of her creative endeavors; Kusama would rush to finish her art because her mother would take it away to discourage her.
-Her mother was physically abusive, and she remembers her father as "the type who would play around, who would womanize a lot".
+Her mother was physically abusive, and she remembered her father as "the type who would play around, who would womanize a lot".
 She said her mother would often send her to spy on her father's extramarital affairs, which instilled within her a lifelong contempt for sexuality, particularly the male's lower body and the phallus: "I don't like sex.
 I had an obsession with sex.
 When I was a child, my father had lovers and I experienced seeing him.
 My mother sent me to spy on him.
 I didn't want to have sex with anyone for years ...
 The sexual obsession and fear of sex sit side by side in me."
-Her traumatic childhood, including her fantastic visions, can be said to be the origin of her artistic style.
+Her traumatic childhood, including her hallucinations, can be said to be the origin of her artistic style.
+The pumpkins which are monumental in her art came from a visit to a big seed-harvesting ground with her grandfather when she was young.
+She said that she was "enchanted by their charming and winsome form" as well as their "generous unpretentiousness" even though they generally may not inspire too much respect.